 White Gold vs. Platinum: Which Is the Best Metal For Your Ring?

-Think your quest for the perfect engagement ring ends at the diamond or gemstone?
-Not so fast!
+Sorry, your quest for the perfect engagement ring doesn't end at the diamond or gemstone.
 When crafting the ring, you need to contemplate the band on which the stone is set.
 Ideally, the band for an engagement ring is made of either gold or platinum.
-These two metals have incredible durability, value and an appealing look.
-But the debate gets heated when you start talking color — they look similar, so in the white gold vs. platinum rivalry, who should win?
+The debate tends to get heated when you start talking color — they look similar, so in the white gold vs. platinum rivalry, who should win?

 The first step in choosing the perfect metal for your engagement ring is to know the difference between them.
 White gold is a popular metal for engagement rings which has more of a silver tone within the white hue.
 It's made by combining gold alloy with a variety of white metals such as silver, nickel and palladium.
 The mixture's amount of alloy vs. gold creates the karat, or purity of the gold.
 Twenty-four-karat gold is considered pure, but it's also soft and easily damaged, which makes it impractical for everyday wear.
 This is why gold is alloyed — to make it more durable.